defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 The first step towards improving wallet testing is to enumerate all such edge cases.
-With a complete list of edge cases, the quality of existing wallet tests can be measured by determining which edge cases are covered, and which are not.
+With a complete list of edge cases, the quality of existing wallet tests can be measured by determining which edge cases are covered and which are not.

 In 2023 I hope to release a nearly-complete edge case list, which can then be used by wallet authors to improve their tests.